 PENALTY: Loss of ball.
-The ball is awarded to the opponent at the point of interruption but no nearer to the baseline than the foul line extended
+The ball is awarded to the opposing team on the sideline at the point of interruption but no nearer to the baseline than the foul line extended.

 Section XV-Offensive Player Out-of-Bounds

 An offensive player shall not leave the playing area of the court without returning immediately and cannot repeatedly leave and re-enter the court.